 Regret can also stem from counterfactual thinking.
-In other words, the easier it is to envisage a different outcome, the more likely we are to regret the lost opportunity.
+In other words, the easier it is to envision a different outcome, the more likely we are to regret the lost opportunity.
 The Harvard Newsletter tells a story of a man in Liverpool who always chose the same set of lottery numbers.
-However, one time when he forgot to renew his ticket, his numbers came up.
-This poor man was so full of self-recrimination and regret that he committed suicide.
-Mentally coming this close to a life of riches and then not getting it because of his own inaction was too much to bear.
-Interestingly, career mistakes are a frequent source of regret in research studies, perhaps because of opportunities that people come close to, but miss.
+One time, however, he forgot to buy a ticket—and his numbers came up.

 Can Advertisers Harness the Power of Regret?

-Advertisers are harnessing the power of regret to get people to buy products.
-We are all familiar with those depressing ads for life insurance in which discussions following the funeral focus on regrets at not buying policies and resultant life difficulties.
-More recently, V8 vegetable juice has an ad campaign with the slogan “I could have had a V8.”
+More recently, V8—a brand of vegetable juice—has released an ad campaign with the slogan “I could have had a V8.”
 The idea is to motivate people to have the V8 next time.
-Similarly, brands, such as Nike, that focus on exercise use slogans focusing on next-day regret for not exercising as a way to motivate healthier lifestyles, presumably leading to more use of their products.
-Luxury retailers familiar with the research could also, presumably, stimulate consumers to think about how they would feel ten years from now if they had bought the cheaper sweater instead of the cashmere!
+Similarly, brands, such as Nike, that focus on exercise use slogans focusing on next-day regret for not exercising as a way to motivate healthier lifestyles—presumably leading to more use of their products.
+Luxury retailers familiar with the research could also, presumably, stimulate consumers to think about how they would feel ten years from now if they had bought the cheaper sweater instead of the cashmere.

 What Can We Do to Cope With Regret?

 Regret, like all emotions, has a function for survival.
-It is our brain's way of telling us to take another look at our choices; a signal that our actions may be leading to negative consequenes.
-Regret is a major reason why addicts get into recovery!
+It is our brain's way of telling us to take another look at our choices—a signal that our actions may be leading to negative consequences.
+Regret is a major reason why addicts get into recovery.

 If you get stuck blaming yourself and regretting past actions, this could turn into depression and damage your self-esteem.
 Find a way to forgive yourself and let it go.
 You could think about what you would say to a loved one in the same situation to make them feel better.
 Most people have an easier time forgiving others than themselves.

-Consider the circumstances at the time that may have made it more difficult to make good choices, or the fact that you had limited knowledge at the time.
+Consider the circumstances that may have made it more difficult to make good choices in that particular instance, or the fact that you had limited knowledge at the time.
 Perhaps you had to make a quick decision under time pressure or had multiple stresses going on.

 Think about life as a journey.
-Everybody makes mistakes and these can be opportunities to learn important lessons about yourself, your ways of reacting, values, vulnerabilities, triggers, and also about other people and how to take better care of yourself.
+Everybody makes mistakes.
+They can be opportunities to learn important lessons about yourself—including your values, vulnerabilities, and triggers—as well as about other people.
+You can also use past regrets to decide how to take better care of yourself in the future.